diem/diem/language/diem-framework/modules/doc/ValidatorAdministrationScripts.md

 Reports INVALID_STATE because of is_operating() and !exists<DiemSystem::CapabilityHolder>.
 is_operating() is always true during transactions, and CapabilityHolder is published during initialization (Genesis).
-Reports REQUIRES_ROLE if dr_account is not Diem root, but that can't happen in practice because it aborts with NOT_PUBLISHED or REQUIRES_ADDRESS, first.
+Reports ACCESS_DENIED if dr_account is not Diem root, but that can't happen in practice because it aborts with NOT_PUBLISHED or REQUIRES_ADDRESS, first.